Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/40_Modernization/20_Finding/page-20-search-cli.md

 {{% notice note %}} At this time the only things that can be indexed are Redis Hashes.
 This might sound like a big limitation but in practice it's not a problem.
 It turns out that for the structures where search is most often used then the native data structure is a hash, or the data is easily represented by a hash.
 {{% /notice %}}

-So when we go to the ‘Search -> Movies’ page how was the index that supports that page populated?
+So when we went to the ‘Search -> Movies’ page how was the index that supports that page populated?
 In a real-life application there’d be a once only export from the legacy system (MySQL in this case) followed by an import into Redis.
 What we do here in the Workshop is simply create both the MySQL and the Redis systems (including index creation, described below)  and then process any changes written to the streams, creating, updating and deleting entries as required.
 Specifically, the Consumer Group ‘cdc.search.index’ is the stream client which processes changes to generate the indexes according to the operation for that change.

 So now we know how indices are populated, but how are indices created in the first place?